Tom Harmon: 1939 season

 As a junior in 1939, Harmon started at the right halfback position in seven of eight games.
 The Wolverines compiled a 6–2 record, with losses to Illinois and Minnesota, and were ranked number 20 in the final AP poll.
 For the season, Harmon rushed for 868 yards on 129 carries in eight games, an average of 6.7 yards per carry.
-His average of 108.5 yards per game was the best in the NCAA during the 1939 season, more than 20 yards higher than any other player (runner up John Polanski of Wake Forest averaged 88.2 rushing yards per game).
+His average of 108.5 yards per game was the best in the NCAA during the 1939 season, more than 20 yards higher than any other player.
 He also led the nation in scoring with 102 points on 14 touchdowns, 15 extra points, and one field goal.

 In the second game of the season, a 27–7 victory over Iowa, Harmon scored every point for Michigan, including four touchdowns and three extra points.
 His longest run of the day was for 91 yards.
 The Associated Press called it one of the most amazing individual performances seen in the Big Ten since the days of Red Grange, describing Harmon "[d]arting, dodging and twisting up and down the chalk lines like a ballet dancer".
 After the game, Michigan coach Crisler praised Harmon's all-around contributions: